ROCm/HIP/docs/user_guide/programming_manual.md

 Note, Direct Dispatch is implemented on Linux.
 It is currently not supported on Windows.

 ## HIP Runtime Compilation
-HIP now supports runtime compilation (hipRTC), the usage of which will provide the possibility of optimizations and performance improvement compared with other APIs via regular offline static compilation.
+HIP now supports runtime compilation (HIPRTC), the usage of which will provide the possibility of optimizations and performance improvement compared with other APIs via regular offline static compilation.

-hipRTC APIs accept HIP source files in character string format as input parameters and create handles of programs by compiling the HIP source files without spawning separate processes.
+HIPRTC APIs accept HIP source files in character string format as input parameters and create handles of programs by compiling the HIP source files without spawning separate processes.

-For more details on hipRTC APIs, refer to HIP-API.pdf in GitHub (https://docs.amd.com/category/api_documentation).
+For more details on HIPRTC APIs, refer to HIP-API.pdf in GitHub (https://docs.amd.com/category/api_documentation).
-For Linux developers, the link here(https://github.com/ROCm-Developer-Tools/hip-tests/blob/develop/samples/2_Cookbook/23_cmake_hiprtc/saxpy.cpp) shows an example how to program HIP application using runtime compilation mechanism, and detail hipRTC programming guide is also available in Github (https://github.com/ROCm-Developer-Tools/HIP/blob/develop/docs/user_guide/hip_rtc.md).
+For Linux developers, the link here(https://github.com/ROCm-Developer-Tools/hip-tests/blob/develop/samples/2_Cookbook/23_cmake_hiprtc/saxpy.cpp) shows an example how to program HIP application using runtime compilation mechanism, and detail HIPRTC programming guide is also available in Github (https://github.com/ROCm-Developer-Tools/HIP/blob/develop/docs/user_guide/hip_rtc.md).

 ## HIP Graph
 HIP graph is supported.
 For more details, refer to the HIP API Guide.